 Sometimes when I read science news, it seems as though the world is moving incredibly quickly.
-I see stories about gene editing, stem cells, and cloning… and I think, “What a time to be alive!”
+I see stories about gene editing, stem cells and cloning…and I think, “What a time to be alive!”
 But usually just a bit later, I read more science news, and it seems like the world is moving incredibly slowly.
-We still suffer from genetic diseases, like cystic fibrosis; stem cells haven’t cured Parkinson’s yet; and nobody has cloned me yet, so I can keep up with all my email.
+We still suffer from genetic diseases, like cystic fibrosis; stem cells haven’t cured Parkinson’s yet; and nobody has cloned me yet to enable me to keep up with all my email.

 Science is slow because after the breakthrough comes a long process of convincing clinicians that they should change medical practice—what they do with patients, and what they recommend that patients do.

 This process can be astoundingly slow.
 A clinical researcher once told me that he could tell what medications a doctor would prescribe by asking what year the doctor graduated from medical school—whatever was recommended then would influence what the doctor would prescribe for the rest of his or her career.
 New treatments, even if they are more effective, have an uphill climb to get into clinical practice.